Getting Started With Billing

 The Patient SuperBill

-For a more detailed receipt, click on the Patient SuperBill button on the upper right hand corner of the billing form.
+For a more detailed receipt, click on the Patient SuperBill button on the upper right-hand corner of the billing form.
 The SuperBill is a receipt focused on the summary of charges.
 It details the visit information, diagnosis, insurance, treatment, charges, discounts, payments, and the remaining balance.

 After clicking the Patient SuperBill button, the following screen appears.

 Once you click save, if you selected to Bill Insurance or any of the 5 claim submission statues (Bill Insurance, Bill Secondary Insurance, Worker's Comp Claim, Auto Accident Claim, Durable Medical Equipment Claim) under Billing Status, your claim will be batched and transmitted to the clearinghouse at their designated time.
 Claims are submitted 7 days a week, regardless of holidays or weekends.
-You will be able to view claim progress through the RCM Cycle through watching the claim status in the Live Claims Feed.
+You will be able to view claim progress through the RCM Cycle by watching the claim status in the Live Claims Feed.